torshin5ergey/python-playground/automate_boring_stuff_projects/README.md

 # “Automate the Boring Stuff with Python” Projects

-This repository contains a collection of Python projects created for practicing Python programming based on exercises and tasks from the book ["Automate the Boring Stuff with Python"](https://automatetheboringstuff.com/) by Al Sweigart.
+This directory contains a collection of Python projects created for practicing Python programming based on exercises and tasks from the book ["Automate the Boring Stuff with Python"](https://automatetheboringstuff.com/) by Al Sweigart.

 ## Contents